How fibre optic broadband works

 FTTP vs FTTC

-Two acronyms, FTTP and FTTC, describe fibre optic connection types.
+Two acronyms, FTTP and FTTC, describe fibre optic connection types for Openreach fibre services.
 Both refer to how individual premises are connected to the nearest Openreach cabinet.

-- Fibre-to-the-Premises (FTTP): A dedicated fibre optic cable connects a premise directly to the cabinet.
-This is typically advertised as Full Fibre Business Broadband.
+- Fibre to the Premises (FTTP): A dedicated fibre optic cable connects premises directly to the exchange.
+This is typically advertised as full fibre.

-- Fibre-to-the-Cabinet (FTTC): A copper phone line connects a premise to the cabinet.
+- Fibre to the Cabinet (FTTC): A copper phone line connects premises to the cabinet.
 This is typically advertised as part fibre, standard fibre, or SoGEA broadband.

 Fibre optic broadband performance

-Fibre optic technology makes broadband fast, reliable, and secure.
-We explain the key performance advantages of fibre optic broadband in this section.
+Fibre optic technology makes broadband highly reliable and secure.
+In this section, we explain the key performance advantages of fibre optic broadband.

 Fibre optic broadband reliability